Cancellation of Classes

 The English for Speakers of Other Languages (ESOL) and International Student Advisor is available to help any non-native speaker of English at Century College, even if they have never taken ESOL classes.
 For more information call 651.747.4087.

 The ESOL Center is located in E1551-1552 and is open to all students learning the English language.
 The center includes a state-of-the art Digital Language Lab for high-tech voice recording and pronunciation practice as well as a regular computer lab for practicing grammar, pronunciation, and word processing.
 Lab assistants, nearby teachers, and student tutors can answer questions about American culture, the English language and provide academic support for ESOL classes.
-For more information, please call 651.747.4039.
+For more information, please visit the Academic Support website.

 e-Services is an online service for students to review all their student service information such as course registration, grades, financial aid, student bills and update your contact information.
 You will log into your personal account using e-Services to access your specific information (which is the same information college student services personnel view).
 You should be very familiar with this site as it contains valuable information on you.